tanho63/tanho.ca/content/posts/2026-08-30_dry-aging/index.md

 if the experiment flopped.

-I didn't do a great job of documenting the "before" state: I forgot to log the total cost and size of the whole roast before trimming (so I can't do a really good cost estimate), but I did remember to portion off a steak so I could have a before/after comparison tasting.
+I didn't do a great job of documenting the "before" state: I forgot to log the total cost and size of the whole roast before trimming, so I can't do a really good cost estimate, but I did remember to portion off a steak so I could have a before/after comparison tasting.
 I also trimmed it up so that it would fit horizontally on the shelf with some space for airflow around the sides.